The Apprenticeship levy is a tax that supports the government’s pledge to create three million Apprenticeship starts by 2020.

 What is the Apprenticeship levy?

-Your pay bill is based on the total amount of earnings subject to Class 1 secondary NICs (National Insurance Contributions).
+Your PAYE is based on the total amount of earnings subject to Class 1 secondary NICs (National Insurance Contributions).

 How will the levy be collected?